Quantum Complexity: A Cryptographic Perspective (CSE 291, 2025 Spring)

 Cryptography without OWFs

-Notes for Topic 1 (Background)
+Topic 1 (Background)

 Lecture 1 (Jan 7): A crash course on quantum computing (part 1): syllabus, qubits, measurement